mwanji/toml4j/README.md

 ## Usage

-1. Create a com.moandjiezana.toml.Toml4J instance
+1. Create a `com.moandjiezana.toml.Toml` instance
 1. Call the `parse` method of your choice
 1. Use the getters to retrieve the data